abraunegg/onedrive/docs/INSTALL.md

-# Installing from Distribution Packages or Building the OneDrive Client for Linux from source
+# Installing or Upgrading using Distribution Packages or Building the OneDrive Client for Linux from source

-## Installing from Distribution Packages
+## Installing or Upgrading using Distribution Packages
 This project has been packaged for the following Linux distributions as per below.
 The current client release is: [![Version](https://img.shields.io/github/v/release/abraunegg/onedrive)](https://github.com/abraunegg/onedrive/releases)

 Only the current release version or greater is supported.